 AC coupled LVPECL signal from a local oscillator

-j using this j.
+On the jFEX, the protocol between the IPBus master and the IPBus slaves runs using this clock.
+Hence, the jFEX module control function over IPBus is independent from the TTC clock domain.

 The local oscillator can be used in case one of the FPGAs is implemented as IPBus master.
 The local clock signal cannot be routed to the mezzanine.
 For the default use case of an IPBus master implemented in the Zynq, a separate oscillator on the mezzanine should be used.